 This generates the payor’s estimated Monthly Income.

-I will pause here to point out what isn't included: The formula does not consider the payor's 401(k) or other retirement plan contributions, cost for employer-provided health insurance, or any other deductions from wages for employer-sponsored benefits.
+I will pause here to point out what isn’t included: The formula does not consider the payor’s 401(k) or other retirement plan contributions, cost for employer-provided health insurance for the wage earner, or any other deductions from wages for employer-sponsored benefits.

 The Texas Family Code Guidelines put a floor and a ceiling on the percentage of a non-custodial parent’s Net Resources that may be ordered in child support.